 - 4. Release the mouse button to create the 3D camera view.
 Where the mouse is released (C) is the camera's focal point. - 5.
 If necessary, you can use the Mouse-Orbit Camera tool to change the camera's perspective.
 The camera will revolve around its focal point (C).
-See "Move Camera with Mouse" on page 830 of the Reference Manual for more information.
+See "Repositioning Cameras" on page 840 of the Reference Manual for more information.

-6. Once you have accurately positioned your camera, to smooth out the edges and create a more realistic rendering of the model, you can select 3D> Camera View Options> Final
+6. Once you have accurately positioned your camera, to smooth out the edges and create a more realistic rendering of the model, you can select 3D> Camera View Options> Final View or Final View with Shadows ...